Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After hooking up with Steve, from the UK, and celebrating the day with a beer, we ran into Yanni from the Netherlands, and off we all went to the main square, the Praça da República.
 In the square there is this old edifice, below, the Antigos Paços do Concelho, the old town hall converted into an art gallery.

-There is also the Albergue de Santa Luzia there as well, which receives excellent reviews from fellow pilgrims with its fabulous views.
+There is also the Albergue de Santa Luzia on the hilltop as well, which receives excellent reviews from fellow pilgrims with its fabulous views.

 We rounded up our old and some new friends and went to a small restaurant for dinner together.
 Despite what your information says, there is NO kitchen at the albergue.
 Just a microwave, hot plate and a few bowls and cups.